Triple1996/tweet-recipe-finder/README.md

 >
 >    #### **(THESE ARE SECRET DO NOT SHARE WITH ANYONE)**
 >
 >2.
-Clone this repository using git clone
+Clone this repository using git clone https://github.com/NJIT-CS490/project1-aaa237
 >3.
 In your local copy of this repo, create a new root-level file called project1.env
 >4.
-Add the following lines into project1.env:
+Add the following lines into project1.env and fill with your secret keys:
 >
 >        a. export API_KEY='your_key_here'
 >